 Hunting for the best garden hose is anything but straightforward.
 The packaging will shout about a hose's flexibility, manoeuvrability, durability and more.
 Add in anti-kink, anti-twist, anti-crush and anti-algae claims and it's hard to know where to start.

-The best garden hoses
+The garden hoses we tested

 Hoses